Bertrand Gachot: Return to F1

 After two months in prison Gachot's sentence was reduced by the Court of Appeal and he was released.
 Having missed four Grands Prix, he returned to the F1 paddock at Suzuka to try and retake his Jordan seat from Alessandro Zanardi.
 The team refused, though Gachot found employment with Larrousse, replacing the injured Éric Bernard for the Australian Grand Prix.
 He failed to qualify the unfamiliar car, but impressed the team enough to be offered the seat for the following season.

 The team ran a Robin Herd-designed Venturi chassis with V12 Lamborghini engines, but suffered reliability and financial problems throughout the season.
 Gachot and teammate Ukyo Katayama only managed 6 classified finishes between them from 31 starts, colliding with each other twice.
 Gachot scored the team's only point of the year with 6th place at Monaco.
 He also finished 4th for Mazda at Le Mans.

-1993 saw him out of Formula 1.
+1993 saw Gachot out of Formula 1.
 He raced for Dick Simon Racing in CART, placing 12th at the Molson Indy Toronto in a one-off drive, and raced in Japanese touring car series for Honda while helping Keith Wiggins' Pacific team prepare to enter Formula One the following season.
 After becoming a shareholder in the team, Gachot was signed to drive as number 1 alongside pay driver Paul Belmondo for the 1994 season.
 The PR01 was initially designed as the car for Reynard's proposed entry into the series, used 1992-spec Ilmor V10 engines and was not competitive.
 After Gachot outqualified Roland Ratzenberger to give the team its debut at the opening round, the Pacifics never again beat fellow newcomers Simtek to the grid; although a series of accidents in the sport led to several reduced entries and Gachot starting a further four races, he failed to finish any.
 While he had the upper hand over Belmondo after the Canadian Grand Prix, he did not make the grid again that season.